opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 ### Using approximate nearest neighbors for anomaly detection

-When deciding whether a candidate event is a true anomaly or merely a normal fluctuation, RCF leverages approximate nearest neighbors:
+When deciding whether a candidate event is a true anomaly or merely a normal fluctuation, RCF considers approximate nearest neighbors using the following approach:

-1. Build an Expected Value Vector
-    RCF creates a “normal” version of the queried point by replacing suspicious features with typical historical values.
+1. **Build an expected value vector**: RCF creates a “normal” version of the queried point by replacing suspicious features with typical historical values.

-2. Find Neighbors in Each Tree
-    For every tree, RCF follows the splitting dimensions to locate a leaf node close to the expected vector.
-If enough trees (e.g., ≥ 10%) identify neighbors within C times the average distance, the candidate event is deemed likely not unusual.
-For illustration, one might choose C = 1.1.
+2. **Find neighbors in each tree**: RCF traverses each tree along its splitting dimensions to find a leaf node close to the expected vector.
+Closeness is measured using a scaling factor $$C$$ (for example, $$C$$ = 1.1), which determines the threshold for how far neighbors can be from the expected vector.
+If a sufficient number of trees (for example, at least 10%) detect neighbors within $$C$$ multiplied by the average distance, the event is considered likely normal.

-3. Check the “Safe Box”
-    RCF also defines a “safe box” around the original point, based on factors such as recent noise levels and average deviations.
+3. **Determine the “safe box”**: RCF also defines a “safe box” around the original point, based on factors such as recent noise levels and average deviations.
 If most neighbors lie within this box, the point is deemed “explainable.”
 If too few neighbors fall inside, the point is flagged as an anomaly.

 ### Rescoring using expected value vectors

 To further reduce false positives caused by minor fluctuations and during transitional periods (such as data drifts or level shifts), RCF rescales the anomaly score using an expected value vector.
-Essentially, it replaces potentially anomalous segments with similar historical values to compute a new score.
+Essentially, it replaces potentially anomalous segments with similar historical values in order to compute a new score.
 If the difference between this “expected” score and the original score remains below a scaled threshold (factoring in the prior anomaly’s score and the current threshold), RCF decides not to raise another alert.
 This strategy helps avoid repeated notifications for the same anomaly.

 ## Evaluating RCF using the Numenta Anomaly Benchmark